Black Bread: Plot

 Núria and Andreu become frequent companions roaming the mysterious forest together.
-She has a crush on him and tries a sex game, but he rejects her sexual advances.
+She has a crush on him and tries to engage him in sexual play, but he rejects her advances.
 When the mayor orders a search of the farmhouse, Farriol is found and sent to prison.
 Farriol furtively tells Andreu to convince Florència to ask for help from the influential Mrs. Manubens.
 Florència pays her a visit.
 Because the rich lady is childless and has a weakness for children Florència takes Andreu with her.
 Mrs. Manubens reluctantly writes a letter to the mayor interceding on behalf of Farriol.
-However, the mayor tries to take sexual advantage of Florència instead.
+However, the mayor tries to take sexual advantage of Florència instead, ultimately rejecting her.
 Andreu slowly discovers that his mother has a secret of her own.
 In her youth she was a close friend of Pitorliua, the ghost of the legend, who was actually a delicate young man.
 Visiting his burial place, Andreu and Núria encounter Pauletta, Dionís's half-demented widow.
 Pauletta tells them that Pitorliua was the homosexual lover of the only brother of Mrs. Manubens and because of this he was castrated.
 She implies that Farriol had something to do with it.
 Exploring the cave where Pitorliua was castrated Andreu and Núria discover the names of the culprits on the wall: Dionís and Farriol.
 Andreu confronts his mother and Florència confesses that Dionís and Farriol were paid by Mrs. Manubens to scare Pitorliua off, but things went too far.

 Farriol is condemned to death.
 Before he is executed Florència and Andreu visit him in jail to say goodbye.
 He tells his son not to forget his beliefs and ideals.
 After Farriol's funeral, Pauletta spitefully reveals to Florència and Andreu that Farriol was the killer of her husband and son following orders from Mrs. Manubens.
-Dionís tried to blackmail her and Mrs. Manubens first got rid of Dionís and then of Farriol.
-The rich lady bought Farriol's silence in exchange for providing an excellent education for Andreu.
-Andreu begins to reject his family full of lies and deceptions.
+Dionís tried to blackmail her when she paid him to destroy her brother's marriage certificate, which would allow her to have the family fortune all to herself.
+In turn, Mrs. Manubens first paid to have Dionís killed, and then Farriol.
+She bought Farriol's silence in exchange for her providing an excellent education for Andreu.
+Disillusioned, Andreu begins to reject his family, full of lies and deceptions.
 Instead of running away with Núria, as they originally planned, he ultimately accepts to be educated at the expense of Mrs. Manubens.
 Florència comes to see him at the boarding school, but Andreu has not forgiven his parents.
 When a classmate asks him who was the woman who came to see him he answers that it was just a woman from his village.